opencontainers/image-spec/image-index.md

     - **`architecture`** *string*

         This REQUIRED property specifies the CPU architecture.
-        Manifest lists SHOULD use, and implementations SHOULD understand, values [supported by runtime-spec's `platform.arch`][runtime-platform2].
+        Image indexes SHOULD use, and implementations SHOULD understand, values [supported by runtime-spec's `platform.arch`][runtime-platform2].

     - **`os`** *string*

         This REQUIRED property specifies the operating system.
-        Manifest lists SHOULD use, and implementations SHOULD understand, values [supported by runtime-spec's `platform.os`][runtime-platform2].
+        Image indexes SHOULD use, and implementations SHOULD understand, values [supported by runtime-spec's `platform.os`][runtime-platform2].

     - **`os.version`** *string*